The best beaches in Bali

 Nunggalan Beach is a beach located next to Nyan Nyang Beach.
 It is where shipwreck parts are found.

-3. Pasut Beach, black-sand beach in Bali near Canggu
+3. Pasut Beach, black-sand beach near Canggu

 In Bali you can find white sand beaches but also black sand beaches.
 Pasut Beach belongs to the black-sand beach group.
 This beach is located not far from Canggu.
 It takes about 40 minutes by motorcycle to get there.
 If you are in the area and want to go on a day trip, it may be a good idea.
 I recommend going at sunset.